jacksonh1/slim_conservation_scoring/README.md

 6. install the src code as a local package: `pip install .` <br>

 # database setup
 An example database has already been prepared in this repo (`./data/example_orthogroup_database/human_odb_groups/`).
-The scripts used to generate this database are located in `./src/data_processing/`.
-The script `./src/data_processing/p1_initial_database_preparation/create_database.sh` was run with the [orthodb preprocessing pipeline](https://github.com/jacksonh1/orthogroup_generation), whereas the other scripts were run with the tools in this repo.
-They are numbered in the order they were run.
+The scripts used to generate this database are located in `./data_processing/` and were run with the [orthodb orthogroup preprocessing pipeline](https://github.com/jacksonh1/orthogroup_generation).

 Regardless of whether or not you use the orthodb preprocessing pipeline, the database needs to consist of multiple sequence alignments for each of the full length proteins that are in the input table, and a json file (database key) that maps the gene id to the alignment files.
 The minimal json file should look like this:
 ```